cs-4241-2024/a2-shortstack/README.md

 ---

 ## Your Web Application Title
-Include a very brief summary of your project here.
-Be sure to include the CSS positioning technique you used, and any required instructions to use your application.
+My website is designed to be a personal tea log.
+You can put in the type of tea, when you had it, and your rating, and the server will add a note based on the rating.

 ## Technical Achievements
-- **Tech Achievement 1**: Using a combination of...
+- **Tech Achievement 1**: I utilized a single-page app.

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: